East Hedleyhope

 East Hedleyhope is a village in County Durham, in England.
 It is situated about 8 mi west of Durham, up the Deerness valley.

 The main village comprises two streets, West View and Deerness View; there are also a few houses on the other side of the football pitch.
 In total there are approximately forty homes.

 Economy

 Historically, East Hedleyhope was a mining village and had a larger population.
+The mine closed in the early years of the twentieth century, but was re-opened for the war efforts and closed completely on 31 January 1959.

 Transport

 The village is the terminus of the 52 bus service with a frequent service to Durham.

 Public services

 There is a thriving community with many social events which occur in the modern village hut.
 The young residents have good facilities such as the playground and the football pitch.